fzipi/ftw-tests-schema/README.md

 # FTW Tests YAML Schema

 This repository contains the YAML Schema used in the FTW tool.
-It is being maintained as code,
+It is being maintained as code, so it will be easy to include as a library.

 ## Usage